bkuri/vfab/docs/api/complete-api-reference.md

 ## Overview

-ploTTY uses SQLAlchemy models for database persistence.
-All models are defined in `plotty.models` and support full SQLAlchemy operations.
+vfab uses SQLAlchemy models for database persistence.
+All models are defined in `vfab.models` and support full SQLAlchemy operations.

 ## Model Classes